 And so we reached to be a part of the golden day of the ODI Cricket history - which only blessed ones must have gotten to witness.
 And millions of religious worshipers of cricket are unlikely to forget - for this life, at least.

-Post-conclusion of the match, some recently created records were updated (broken?) and some more were created:
+At the end of the match, some recently created records were updated (broken?) and some more were created:

 - 434: Happens to be the highest total ever chased